On the right path: Our

 Barb Reece, COO

-Since achieving charitable status, IPTN has hit the ground running, creating budgets, developing HR capabilities and recruitment strategies and is now assembling the team of people that are needed to get the work done.
+Since achieving charitable status, IPTN has hit the ground running, creating budgets, developing HR capabilities and recruitment strategies and is now assembling the team of people needed to get the work done.
 They are poised to fulfill their promise and be an organization capable of delivering programming and services expected of a charity.

 “Achieving charitable status helped to make our motivations clear,” said Sean McKelvey, Chief Executive Officer.
 “We are doing this because it’s the right thing to do for the benefit of the public – supporting health professionals to improve outcomes for patients.”